unior-nlp-research-group/TRADISAN/README.md

 To cite this work:

-Giordano, Luca and di Buono, Maria Pia.
+Giordano, L. & di Buono, M.P.
 2023.
 Assessing Italian News Reliability in the Health Domain through Text Analysis of Headlines.
-In Proceedings of the 1st International Workshop on Disinformation and Toxic Content Analysis (DiTox 2023) - Language Data and Knowledge 2023.
+In Language, Data and Knowledge 2023 (LDK 2023): Proceedings of the 4th Conference on Language, Data and Knowledge.